310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
-What about asking for Taichou, Shinkai-senpai, or even Sengoku-kun for help?
+What ‘bout asking for Taichou, Shinkai-senpai, or even Sengoku-kun for help?
 The five of us together make Ryuseitai, after all.
 Anego’s also saying “Let me know if I can be of help”…

 Wait, Anego?!